1970: Mary Tyler Moore Brings Empowered Women To Prime Time

 The Man Who Thought He Was All That -- Wasn't

 Ted Baxter (Ted Knight), portrayed the dim-witted, self-absorbed, stingy anchorman of the Six O’clock News.
 He often, unknowingly made mistakes in reporting the news and was oblivious to the actual nature of the topics he was reporting on.
 Despite that fact, Ted regarded himself among the country's best anchormen.
 He was often criticized and was the butt of many jokes but never doubted his own greatness!
 Later in the series, he found true love and married Georgette (Georgette Engel) who was as ditzy as Ted was obnoxious.

 Mary And Murray Are Close, Platonic Friends

 Murray Slaughter (Gavin MacLeod), who sat directly next to Mary in the newsroom, was the head writer of the News.
 Murray, who was married and had several children, was Mary's closest co-worker as well as her close friend.
 Murray may have been Ted’s toughest critic and made no bones about the fact that he found Ted to be somewhat of a glorified idiot.

-The Mary Tyler Moore show boasted a stellar cast, earning Emmy Awards 3 years in a row (1975-1977); not to mention the American Writers Guild ranking it No. 6 in its 2013 list of the 101 Best Written TV Series of All Times.
+The Mary Tyler Moore Show boasted a stellar cast, earning Emmy Awards three years in a row (1975-1977); not to mention the American Writers Guild ranking it No. 6 in its 2013 list of the 101 Best Written TV Series of All Time.
 The show continued to live on long after its final episode in 1977.
 Mary was truly a pioneer in the portrayal of women being something other than a housewife and mother.
 Many women began to see the many possibilities that were to follow.

 Tags: Famous Quotes From The 1970s | Mary Tyler Moore | The 1970s | TV In The 1970s | Youre Gonna Make It After All